swiftlang/swift-package-manager/Documentation/Plugins.md

 ❯ swift package plugin --list
 ```

-Command plugins that need to write to the file system will only be allowed to do so if the user passes the `--allow-writing-to-package-directory` option to the `swift package` invocation.
+Command plugins that need to write to the file system will cause SwiftPM to ask the user for approval if `swift package` is invoked from a console, or deny the request if it is not.
+Passing the `--allow-writing-to-package-directory` flag to the `swift package` invocation will allow the request without questions — this is particularly useful in a Continuous Integration environment.

 ## Writing a Plugin